karpathy/llm.c/dev/cuda/README.md

 To add a new version of a kernel, add the kernel to the corresponding file and adjust the docs.
 To add a new kernel, add the new file and adjust the Makefile.
 Run `make clean` to clean up binaries from your directory.

-If you do not have a GPU or is having trouble with CUDA dependencies, you can run the benchmarks on the [Modal platform](http://modal.com).
+If you do not have a GPU or are having trouble with CUDA dependencies, you can run the benchmarks on the [Modal platform](http://modal.com).
 For example, to run the benchmark for the attention forward pass on an A100 GPU with 80GB of memory, you can run the following command:

 ```bash
 GPU_MEM=80 modal run benchmark_on_modal.py --compile-command "nvcc -O3 --use_fast_math attention_forward.cu -o attention_forward -lcublas" --run-command "./attention_forward 1"